-When policyholders obtain insurance to cover their residence for damage from fire, storms or other perils, they reasonably assume the policy provides the agreed upon coverage.
+When homeowners buy insurance to cover their home for damage from fire, storms or other losses, they reasonably assume the policy provides the agreed upon coverage.
 The average homeowner insurance policy can be an incomprehensible and voluminous document.
-However, mistakes do occur when policies are drafted that can have devastating consequences for homeowners who experience damage from a covered peril.
+However, mistakes do occur when policies are drafted that can have devastating consequences for homeowners who experience damage from a loss.
 Sometimes these mistakes are an unintentional failure to include agreed upon forms of coverage or typos involving critical information.
 The bottom line is that policyholders should review their policy in its entirety.

 What If the Policy Includes Mistakes?

-An insurance policy is essentially a contract between parties of radically different bargaining power.
-The policyholder has obligations, such as the payment of premiums while the insurance company agrees to pay for the cost of specified damage to the policyholder’s property.
+An insurance policy is essentially a contract between parties of radically different bargaining powers.
+The policyholder has obligations, such as the payment of premiums while the insurance company agrees to pay for the cost of specified damage to the homeowner’s property.

 The insurance company drafts the contract terms without input on the drafting from the policyholder.
 However, the policy should memorialize the agreement between the insured and the insurance company.
 The superior bargaining power of the insurance company combined with the fact that the insurance company drafts the policy means that ambiguities generally will be construed in favor of the insured.
 However, errors that are not caught when this agreement is reduced to a written contract (i.e. the insurance policy) can result in the denial of claims and potential litigation.
 An example of such mistakes might include:

 - An incorrect street address for the property subject to coverage

 - Omission of a type of coverage, such as extended business interruption insurance, which is intended to cover continuing losses until a business has fully rebounded from its period of non-operation